instructlab/instructlab/docs/install-ilab-with-wsl.md

 # Installing InstructLab on Windows using WSL (Windows Subsystem for Linux)

-In this tutorial, I will be walking through the full process of running InstructLab on WSL, from installation of WSL to the initialization of InstructLab.
-My laptop specs are:
+This tutorial will walk through the full process of running InstructLab on WSL, from installation of WSL to the initialization of InstructLab.
+This tutorial has been performed using the following laptop specs:

 - CPU: Intel i7-10750H